microsoft/BitBLAS/docs/PythonAPI.md

     - Choices: `NonTransform`, `InterWarpTransform`, `IntraWarpTransform`.
     - Choices: `False`, `True`.
 Where `False` is equivalent to `NonTransform`. `True` is equivalent to `IntraWarpTransform`.
     - Choices: `0`, `1`, `2`.
 Where `0` is equivalent to `NonTransform`. `1` is equivalent to `InterWarpTransform`. `2` is equivalent to `IntraWarpTransform`.
-- **propagate_b** *(TransformKind, default=NonTransform)*: Transformation kind for matrix B. Which comes from Ladder, detailed document is coming soon.
+- **propagate_b** *(TransformKind, default=NonTransform)*: Transformation kind for matrix W. Which comes from Ladder, detailed document is coming soon.
 By default, it is `NonTransform`, which means do not enable transformation.
     - Choices: `NonTransform`, `InterWarpTransform`, `IntraWarpTransform`.
     - Choices: `False`, `True`.
 Where `False` is equivalent to `NonTransform`. `True` is equivalent to `IntraWarpTransform`.
     - Choices: `0`, `1`, `2`.
 Where `0` is equivalent to `NonTransform`. `1` is equivalent to `InterWarpTransform`. `2` is equivalent to `IntraWarpTransform`.